Bootstrap a management cluster

 • Provide the URL to the RedHat Satellite RPM for installation of the CA certificate that belongs to that server.

-• Configure squid-proxy on the management or regional cluster to allow access to your Satellite server.
+• Configure squid-proxy on the management cluster to allow access to your Satellite server.
 For details, see Configure squid-proxy.

 For example: